MorimasaAketa/example-openFrameworks/README.md

 This is a Perfume-dev #001's fork.

-I Updated project settings and modified some code to work with openFrameworks v0.9.x in XCode 7.2, OS X 10.10.
+I Updated project settings and modified some code to work with openFrameworks v0.9.x in XCode 7.2, OS X 10.10 or later.

-Some projects contains VS2012 project files.
+All Projects contains VS2015 project files, so you can build in windows immediately except for 'marchin-cubes' example.

-You need to download real Perfume motion capture data and sound file from perfume-global site.
+You need to download Perfume's real motion capture data and sound file from perfume-global site.

 http://perfume-global.com/visualization.html